nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User chooses to look for an entry.
 2. Use provides the search term.
-3. CONNECTIONS returns all entries that matches all search terms provided
+3. CONNECTIONS returns all entries that matches all search terms provided.

     Use case ends.